icleary5/SafelyYouChallenge/README.md

 **Runtime Complexity**:
 - Device initialization: O(n) where n is the number of devices
-- Heartbeat/stats recording: O(1) append operation per request
+- Heartbeat/stats recording: O(1) update of pre-computed aggregates per request
-- Stats retrieval: O(m + s) where m is heartbeat count and s is stats count, to calculate averages
-- Device lookup: O(d) linear search where d is total devices (acceptable for reasonable fleet sizes)

-For production deployments with thousands of devices, this could be optimized with indexed lookups and a persistent database.
-Further work is planned to change to an online algorithm to improve stats retrieval complexity.
+- Stats retrieval: O(1) — only pre-computed aggregates (incremental mean, timestamps, counts) are read
+- Device lookup: O(1) map lookup by device ID

+For production deployments with a persistent database, the access pattern maps naturally to a key-value store with device ID as the partition key.